soorajprakash/Custom_MetaSoundNodes_SRJ/docs/README.md

 I used Anna Lantz's tutorial [Creating MetaSound Nodes in C++ Quickstart](https://dev.epicgames.com/community/learning/tutorials/ry7p/unreal-engine-creating-metasound-nodes-in-c-quickstart) as a starting point.
 According to the tutorial, this can live in a single .cpp file, but I found that I needed to include a header during troubleshooting (the issue might have been in the build process).

-The tutorial breaks everything down nicely, so I won't duplicate it here.
 Most of the .cpp file is occupied by setting up the node and its pins (inlets/outlets), and registering the node.
 The implementation of the sample and hold process itself is quite straightforward, as long as you don't mind pointers (which are pretty much everywhere in this context anyway).